Automattic/wp-calypso/docs/monorepo.md

 If your package requires compilation, the `package.json` `prepare` script should compile the package.
 If it contains ES6+ code that needs to be transpiled, use `transpile` (from `@automattic/calypso-build`) which will automatically compile code in `src/` to `dist/cjs` (CommonJS) and `dist/esm` (ECMAScript Modules) by running `babel` over any source files it finds.

 Running `yarn run lint:package-json` will lint all `package.json`'s under `./packages|apps/**` based on [`npmpackagejsonlint.config.js`](../npmpackagejsonlint.config.js).

+Please note the inclusion of `check-npm-client` before each script.
+This is an intentional guard against someone accidentally using `npm` in the repository instead of `yarn` and should be included at the start of each script.
+See the root [`package.json`](../../package.json) for an example.

 ## Running Tests